 In several PSUs located in the R&S landscape of different regions in the Everglades system, plant species composition showed apparent spatial structure.
-In those PSUs, BC dissimilarity first increased with distance, and then showed no relationship (Figure 2.2).
-In some PSUs (51, 55, 63, and Blue Shanty areas) the spatial structure was apparent in both directions, though they showed some extent of anisotropy, as the range values were higher in one direction than the other (Table 2.1).
-However, in other PSUs, there was no indication of spatial autocorrelation in either direction (PSU 62) or in one direction, along the flow (PSU 58 and 61) or perpendicular to it (PSU 56).
-In PSU 53 and 220, the relationship was linear within the range of distances considered in both directions.
-A weak linear relation was also observed along the direction perpendicular to flow in PSUs 62 and 63.
+In many of those PSUs, BC dissimilarity first increased with distance, and then showed no relationship (Figure 2.2).
+In 24 PSUs, distributed in different regions the spatial structure was apparent in both directions, and they showed some extent of anisotropy, as the range values were higher in one direction than the other (Table 2.1).
+However, in several other PSUs, there was no indication of spatial autocorrelation in either direction (e.g. PSU 24, 25, 37, 44, 67 & 73) or in one direction, along the flow or perpendicular to it (Table 2.1).
+In PSU 13, 26, 53 and 220, the relationship was linear within the range of distances considered in both directions.
+A weak linear relation was also observed along the direction perpendicular to flow in PSUs 29, 62 and 63.